Alfresco/docs-alfresco/search-services/latest/config/security.md

 1. Modify `<TOMCAT_HOME>/conf/server.xml` and add the following connector:

-    * If using Alfresco Content Accelerator 6.x on Tomcat 8:
+    * If using Alfresco Content Services 6.x on Tomcat 8:

     ```xml
     <Connector port="8999" protocol="HTTP/1.1"